kluctl/www-kluctl.io/content/en/blog/2024-07-31-argocd-and-flux-vs-kluctl.md

 your deployments.
 It shows you historical deployment results (with diffs), current drift, validation state, and much more.

-As mentioned, it's still experimental but it already showcases the future potential.
+As mentioned, it's still experimental, but it already showcases the future potential.